Oral tradition: Indian religions

 Ancient texts of Hinduism, Buddhism and Jainism were preserved and transmitted by an oral tradition.
 For example, the śrutis of Hinduism called the Vedas, the oldest of which trace back to the second millennium BCE.
 Michael Witzel explains this oral tradition as follows:

 Ancient Indians developed techniques for listening, memorization and recitation of their knowledge, in schools called Gurukul, while maintaining exceptional accuracy of their knowledge across the generations.
-Many forms of recitation or paths were designed to aid accuracy in recitation and the transmission of the Vedas and other knowledge texts from one generation to the next.
+Many forms of recitation or pathas were designed to aid accuracy in recitation and the transmission of the Vedas and other knowledge texts from one generation to the next.
 All hymns in each Veda were recited in this way; for example, all 1,028 hymns with 10,600 verses of the Rigveda was preserved in this way; as were all other Vedas including the Principal Upanishads, as well as the Vedangas.
 Each text was recited in a number of ways, to ensure that the different methods of recitation acted as a cross check on the other.
 Pierre-Sylvain Filliozat summarizes this as: